xx420/Dino-Runner-Game/dino-runner/README.md

-# T-Rex Runner Game - Code Explanation
+# Explain - CHow the Code Works?

 ## 1. **Setting the Cursor Position:**